-Condensing your 110-page screenplay into one sentence is no walk in the park.
+Condensing your 110-page screenplay into a one-sentence idea is no walk in the park.
 Writing a logline for your screenplay can be a daunting task, but a completed, polished logline is one of, if not THE most valuable marketing tool that you have for trying to sell your script.
-Construct a killer logline and wow those readers with the tips outlined in today's "How To" post!
+Construct a perfect logline complete with conflict and high stakes, and wow those readers with the logline formula outlined in today's "How To" post!

 What Is A Logline?

-Imagine you only had ten seconds to tell someone about your new script.
+Imagine you only had ten seconds to tell someone the idea behind your entire script.
 What would you tell them?
-This quick, simplified explanation of your entire story is your logline.
+This quick, one-sentence summary of your entire story is your logline.

-Wikipedia defines a logline as a "A brief (usually one-sentence) summary of a television program, film, or book that states the central conflict of the story."
+Wikipedia says the definition of a logline is a "brief (usually one-sentence) summary of a television program, film, or book that states the central conflict of the story."

 Creating a logline is an often tough, but necessary task for writers both pre- and post-production of their screenplays.
 During the writing process, a strong logline can help guide you and keep you focused.
 After you are done writing, a strong logline can help you get your screenplay read or sold.

-A reader will often decide after reading or hearing the logline whether or not a screenplay is worth their time.
+A reader will often decide after reading or hearing the logline whether or not the idea for your screenplay is worth their time.
+Lucky for you, there's a tried and true logline formula!

-All loglines should include your story's main character (protagonist), the opposing character or force (antagonist), the main character's goals and the stakes of achieving those objectives.
+All loglines should include your story's main character (protagonist), the opposing character or force (antagonist) that will provide the conflict, the main character's goals, and the stakes of achieving those objectives.

 - Carefully select each word.